-Is Shahrukh Khan Feeling Uncomfortable To Face Media?
-Why Did He Avoid The Paparazzi!
+Is Shahrukh Khan Feeling Uncomfortable In Facing The Media?
+Why Did He Avoid The Paparazzi?

 Superstar Shahrukh Khan is currently walking on an edgy road as his last release, Zero turned out to be a debacle and ever since the film tanked at the box office, he has not gathered the strength to sign his next.
 We hear, owing to the same reason, Shahrukh Khan is feeling uncomfortable around media as he's not ready to face questions regarding his work.
 Recently, when Shahrukh Khan attended the première of his Netflix project, Bard Of Blood, he avoided spending much time with media so that he could refrain from being quizzed on his next.